jakep3/project3_earthquakes/README.md

 ![](7.1.JPG)

-__Figure 10a:__ The transform boundary isolate on the map.
+__Figure 10a:__ The transform boundary isolated on the map.
 (Blanco Fracture Zone) The data set is from a selected rectangular region with latitudes: 44.598 and 42.997, and longitudes: -130.364 and -125.760.

 ![](7.2.JPG)
 __Figure 10b:__ Zoomed in version of the map of the transform boundary.
 (Blanco Fracture Zone)